 To provide a meaningful comparison between schools’ recycling efforts, it’s important that participants use standardized methods of tracking their recycling data.
 Schools will need to develop a system for tracking the actual weight or volume of material being collected.
 Examples include:

 If a school intends to use volume-to-weight conversion factors to estimate certain material types, it should review the official conversion factors provided by Recycle-Bowl.
-Click here for a link to the 2012 Estimating Data Fact Sheet.
+Here is a useful Estimating Data Fact Sheet

 Reported weights should be based on actual observed recycling generation.
 For instance, a four cubic-yard dumpster of cardboard must be observed to be full, or a visual determination of how full it is must be made.
 Simply reporting based on capacity of the container without observed quantities is not allowed.

 A certification module/quiz can be completed by the primary point of contact for schools that will be estimating data.
 Not only does it help you with estimations, it quizzes you on various attributes of the competition.
 All schools can benefit from taking the module but it isn’t required anyone take it.